carevick/car_parts/README.md

 ## Car parts webshop

-This project is my example of shopping cart webpage.
+This project is an example of a shopping cart webpage.

-It contains classic header with non-functional menu and search components.
+It contains a classic header with non-functional menu and search components.
-In the main content there are tables with two products and product information that is important to the customer.
+In the main content, there are tables with two products and product information that is important to the customer.
-Also in the main content, there is a sidebar element that provides information of the estimated shipping price and information of final cost (order total).
+Also in the main content there is a sidebar element that provides information about the estimated shipping price and information about the final cost (order total).
-Links are not functional (do not lead anywhere).
+The links are not functional (do not lead anywhere).

 The Estimate Shipping and Tax section is interactive (on click expands for additional info).